danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 [to_number](functions/to_number.md)|If string, returns the parsed number.
 If number, returns the passed in value.
 [tokenize](functions/tokenize.md)|Returns an array of strings formed by splitting the source string into an array of strings, separated by substrings that match a given regular expression pattern.

-The library supports augmenting the list of built in JSONPath functions with user-provided functions.
+The library supports augmenting the list of built in JSONPath functions with user-provided functions (since 0.164.0).

 ### Examples